Victor-Osei/TMP_Assessment/README.md

 ### 6. Deployment

-The model's predictions can be integrated into a decision-support tool for the marketing team.
-For example, a dashboard can provide insights on potential clients and help optimize resource allocation for campaigns.
+The model has been successfully deployed using Streamlit, providing an interactive and user-friendly decision-support tool for the marketing team.
+This tool allows the team to upload client data, make predictions on subscription likelihood, and visualize key insights directly.
+By leveraging this app, the marketing team can optimize resource allocation and tailor campaigns effectively.

+You can access the deployed application at: https://victor-osei-tmp-assessment-app-q1vels.streamlit.app/

 **Prediction Output:**
 Predictions have been converted to readable labels ("yes" or "no") for ease of understanding and implementation.